Uruguay during World War II: Ending Neutrality, 1942–45

 Mr. Montero de Bustamante, Uruguayan Chargé d'Affaires in the United Kingdom, speaking at a 1943 ceremony to name a Royal Air Force Spitfire fighter funded by Uruguayan donations.

 On January 25, 1942, Uruguay severed diplomatic relations with the Axis powers—Germany, Italy, and Japan.
 By ending its neutrality, the country drew closer to the Allied side, aligning with the United States in diplomatic discussions and decision-making forums within the American continent.

-On March 8, 1942 the Uruguayan-flagged cargo ship Montevideo, en route to the Port of New York, was sunk by an Italian submarine near the Virgin Islands in the Caribbean Sea, resulting in the deaths of fourteen crew members.
+On March 8, 1942, the Uruguayan-flagged cargo ship Montevideo, en route to the Port of New York, was sunk by an Italian submarine near the Virgin Islands in the Caribbean Sea, resulting in the deaths of fourteen crew members.
 Five months later, another Uruguayan cargo vessel, the Maldonado, was intercepted by the German submarine U-510 near Haiti.
 Its captain, who was the brother of the then Minister of Public Instruction, Cyro Giambruno, was taken prisoner and transferred to Berlin, where he was held for six months before being released via Switzerland.
 The incident sparked protests in Montevideo and prompted formal complaints from the Uruguayan government.

+Following the Liberation of Paris in August 1944, spontaneous celebrations were held in Montevideo, as crowds gathered along 18 de Julio Avenue to mark the occasion.
 On February 20, 1945, the Chamber of Representatives voted to approve a bill authorizing the Executive Branch to declare war on Germany and Japan—Italy had already signed the Armistice of Cassibile with the Allies.
 One day later, the Senate passed the bill by a vote of 21 to 30 senators.
 Finally, on February 22, 1945, the Executive Branch enacted the law, and Uruguay officially declared war on Germany and Japan, thereby signing Declaration by United Nations.

 In June, Uruguay signed the Charter of the United Nations and became a founding member of the UN.